LennartHennigs/Button2/README.md

 Description
 -----------
 This library allows you to use callback functions to track single, double, triple and long clicks.
+Alternatively, it provides function to use in your main `loop()`.
-It takes care of debouncing.
+The library also takes care of debouncing.
 Using this lib will reduce and simplify your source code significantly.

 It has been tested with Arduino, ESP8266 and ESP32 devices.